Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2019/11/randall-platt-receives-the-eth-latsis-prize.md

 Platt joined ETH in 2016 at the age of 29; he is one of its youngest professors.
 The university has now decided to recognise his visionary ideas and exceptional achievements by awarding him with this year’s ETH Zurich Latsis Prize.

 Read more about Randall Platt in ETH News , 01.06.2017.

+## The ETH Zurich Latsis Prize and ETH Day 2019

 Established in 1975 after an endowment from the Greek shipowner Giannis Latsis, the Latsis Foundation funds several Swiss science awards, including the annual ETH Zurich Latsis Prize, with which ETH honours outstanding young scientists from all fields.
 The Rector awards the prize, which is worth CHF 25,000, each year on ETH Day.